25 Weird Cat Facts That Will Blow Your Mind

 6. Their Jaws Don’t Move Sideways

-8. Cats Recognize Your Voice, But Might Ignore You
+8. Cats Understand Your Voice but May Choose to Ignore You

 9. A Cat’s Nose Print is Unique